RulesCommittee/BylawsRepository/README.md

 “I (name of Union member) do solemnly swear (or affirm) that I will faithfully perform the duties of the office to which I have been elected; That I will abide by the Student Union Constitution, By-Laws, Code of Conduct, and mission of the Student Union; That I will work tirelessly to hear the unheard, be a voice for my constituents, and be a changemaker for good and for justice; And that I will forever strive for a better Union, a better Brandeis, and a better community for all.”

-# ❧ ARTICLE XIII: AMENDMENTS TO THE BYLAWS
+# ❧ ARTICLE XII: AMENDMENTS TO THE BYLAWS

   - **SECTION 1.** Any and all legislation amending these Bylaws shall, prior to any vote of the Senate, be submitted for study to the Senate Committee on the Bylaws, which shall act pursuant to Section 6, Article VI of these Bylaws.